What You Can See in 5 – 10 Hours Between Flights

 Marina Bay

-From the waterfront promenade you can see:
+From the bay area you can see:

 - Marina Bay Sands